zzhikai/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User inputs applicant details with invalid formatting.
+User provides an invalid input to add an applicant.

     * 1a1.
 LinkedOUT shows an error message.